 Bryan is the founding principal of Studio Bryan Hanes.
-He is a Registered Landscape Architect in Pennsylvania, Delaware, New York and Indiana and LEED Accredited Professional.
-Bryan has been involved in a diverse range of work, from significant urban and open space planning and design projects, to small-scale designs for institutional and private clients.
+He is a registered landscape architect in Pennsylvania, Delaware, New Jersey, and Indiana and LEED-Accredited Professional.
+Bryan has been involved in work that ranges from significant urban and open space planning and design projects to small-scale designs for institutional and private clients.
 Each project strives to acknowledge an understanding of the natural and cultural systems of a site.

 Prior to forming Studio Bryan Hanes, Bryan spent nearly a decade at the internationally acclaimed office of Olin Partnership where he served as Associate-in-Charge of the transformation of major public spaces across the country and around the world.
-His contributions to the regeneration of Philadelphia’s public spaces include Independence National Historical Park, the Benjamin Franklin Parkway Framework Plan, Logan Square, Sister Cities Garden at Logan Square, Penn Treaty Park, Clark Park and the Philadelphia Museum of Art Sculpture Garden and Parking Garage.
+His contributions to the regeneration of Philadelphia’s public spaces include Sister Cities Garden at Logan Square, Clark Park, The Rail Park, and Centennial Commons in Fairmount Park.

 Rebekah has a longstanding commitment to public involvement with outdoor spaces.
 She recently managed the South Side Park master plan for a 65-acre public park in Pittsburgh.
 Other studio projects include a strategic plan for Mount Moriah Cemetery, concepts for Enright Park and the Sister Cities Garden Expansion, work on the Greenways 2.0 guides for the City of Pittsburgh, and the design and construction of several courtyards on college campuses.